March 7, 2022 | Cyber security education

 EDR can be seen as an evolution of traditional endpoint protection (EPP), a classification-based form of threat detection.
 EDR solutions that rely on classification-based detection can only really identify known threats by querying an existing database to compare detected activity to known threats, and to take an automated action when matched.

 EDR can incorporate signature-based detection to defend against known threats but sets itself apart with a greater focus on active monitoring.
 This makes EDR better suited to detecting and identifying unknown threats, such as advanced persistent threats (APTs).
-APTs are, like the name suggests, more sophisticated cyber threats that can go undetected for long periods of time.
+APTs are, as the name suggests, more sophisticated cyber threats that can go undetected for long periods of time.

 EDR is all about visibility, giving teams more insight into what’s happening on an endpoint so they can quickly resolve threats as they arise.